durffy/UMLHero/Design/UseCases.md

 ## Title: Update Class Diagram
 Actor: Designer/Software developer
 Senario: The class diagram has a mistake in attributes and behaviors.
 The class is selected and the attributes and behaviors are modified and saved

+## Title: Delete Class Diagram
+Actor: Designer
+Senario: A class has become obsolete in a project.
+The designer deletes the class from the class diagram